kubernetes/community/sig-architecture/annual-report-2021.md

 **How does the group get updates, reports, or feedback from working groups?
 Are there any springing up or being retired?
 Are OWNERS files up to date in these areas?**

  - We have not been getting updates from the working groups on any regular cadence.
- - We lost track of the WGs we sponsored.
-We will make it a priority to get updates in the next upcoming meetings.
+ - We will make it a priority to get updates in the next upcoming meetings.
+ - Currently sponsored workgroups are:
+    - wg-api-expression
+    - wg-component-standard
+    - wg-k8s-infra
+    - wg-naming
+    - wg-policy
+    - wg-reliability

 **When was your last monthly community-wide update? (provide link to deck and/or recording)**